ngxs/store/docs/advanced/lazy.md

 export class OfficesState {}
 ```

-You register this state is some lazy-loaded module via `NgxsModule.forFeature([OfficesState])`.
+You register this state in some lazy-loaded module via `NgxsModule.forFeature([OfficesState])`.
 After the lazy module is loaded - the global state will have such signature:

 ```ts
 {